LaobanAndMumu/Laboratory-Appointment-Management-System/README.md

 _Author:Yuching Sun_

 ## Introduction
-This application is a Java application, which allows the appointment specialist to maintain clinic appointments.
+This application is a Java application, which allows the appointment specialist to maintain clinic appointments with SOAP.

 ## Implementation
 -Service layer provides seven operations for appointment specialists to maintain appointments